Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Implications on BSM physics

 We emphasise that we consider in Fig.~\ref{scalarlqconstraints} (a) the dipole and flavour-violating structures, while in Fig.~\ref{scalarlqconstraints} (b) the constraints obtained from the four-fermion operator fit.
 Considering a simple case of the universal Yukawa scenario in the following discussion, the five WCs in Eq.~\ref{matchingrelation_treelevel} reduce to functions of only two ratios: $\lambda_1/M_1$ and $\lambda_3/M_3$.
 Constraints on this model from the bounds derived in Table~\ref{tab:future_limits_1} and ~\ref{tab:future_limits} are then shown in Fig.~\ref{scalarlqconstraints} (b).
 These results indicate that future lepton colliders will probe this parameter space well beyond the reach of the HL-LHC.
-Owing to its higher centre-of-mass energy and luminosity, the muon collider outperforms FCC\mbox{-}ee in this regard, providing stronger sensitivity to $\lambda_1/M_1$ (due to achieving an order-of-magnitude tighter constraint on $C_{eu}$).
+Owing to its higher centre-of-mass energy and luminosity, the muon collider outperforms FCC\mbox{-}ee in this regard, providing stronger sensitivity to $\lambda_1/M_1$.